Derpseh/Spyglass/README.md

 - `-n NATION` Specify Nation to identify user by.
 In order to comply with NationStates API rules, this must be the user's nation.
 Use underscores instead of spaces.
 - `-o OUTFILE` Specify path to write the generated timesheet in XLSX format to.
 - `-s` Suppress creating a debug log file.
 Log files are written to the current working directory.
-- `-l PATH` Write debug log to specified path
+- `-l PATH` Write debug log to specified path.
+- `-m` Suppress the generation of embassies.
+This makes it easier to search a sheet for a specific nation by name.

 If run without arguments, Spyglass runs in interactive mode and outputs to the working directory.